khamiltonuk/I99IZ/README.md

 ## polluted constructor function -> ns.p.constructor.function
-Let's pollute a constructor to see have an example:
+Let's pollute a constructor to have an example:
 ``` javascript
 String.prototype.ucFirst = function () {
     return this.charAt(0).toUpperCase() + this.substring(1).toLowerCase();